 Distinctly more hectic than the rest.
 It’s not all table dwelling and head bobbing here, as there is a decent sized dance floor, which can get quite raucous at the weekends.
 Anyone wanting to catch the action without being overly committed can book a table in the restaurant mezzanine for a view of the stage alongside good food and cocktails.
 The music covers a host of genres with the likes of Roy Ayers, Kelis and Bobby Womack having all graced the stage.

-Like all the best bars, it would be easy to miss Nola – a subtle addition to Shoreditch’s growing number of “Big Easy” offerings, which just opened this month.
+best bars, it would be easy to miss Nola – a subtle addition to Shoreditch’s growing number of “Big Easy” offerings, which just opened this month.
 The live music isn’t every night, but when it is, it’s the best in jazz and soul.
-If the quality interpretations of the classic Sazerac and vieux carré don’t slip you into a New Orleans state of mind, the moody lighting, chirpy staff, antique ceiling fans and secret cigar terrace will. nola-london.com
+If the quality interpretations of the classic Sazerac and vieux carré don’t slip you into a New Orleans state of mind, the moody lighting, chirpy staff, antique ceiling fans and secret cigar terrace will. nola-group.com Milk and Honey, W1